Affordability + Excellence = An Online Master’s Degree from The University of Scranton

 When it comes to choosing an online graduate degree program, there are many factors for you to consider.
 The University of Scranton simplifies your decision by offering a highly credentialed, respected graduate degree program that is surprisingly affordable.

-In fact, The University of Scranton has been recognized for eight consecutive years as one of the "Great Schools at a Great Price" among master’s universities in the North by US News & World Report, a ranking that relates academic quality to the cost of attendance.
+In fact, The University of Scranton has been recognized for eight consecutive years as one of the "Great Schools at a Great Price" among master’s universities in the North by U.S. News & World Report, a ranking that relates academic quality to the cost of attendance.
 In addition, U.S. News & World Report's 2014 edition ranked The University of Scranton as a Top Online Business Program, and in 2012, ranked the Online MBA No. 1 for Student Engagement and Accreditation.

 At The University of Scranton, we believe that cost should not deter qualified candidates from pursuing their goal of earning an advanced degree through our online graduate program.
 We provide a variety of resources and opportunities for you to continue your education without sacrificing the quality of your degree.